simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-01-27
+<br />**Date image released:**  2024-01-28
-<br />**This image is owned by:**  Yuri Beletsky
-<br />**Title of the image:**  Full Observatory Moon
+<br />**Title of the image:**  Pluto in True Color
-<br />**Description for the image:**  A popular name for January's full moon in the northern hemisphere is the Full Wolf Moon.
-As the new year's first full moon, it rises over Las Campanas Observatory in this dramatic Earth-and-moonscape.
-Peering from the foreground like astronomical eyes are the observatory's twin 6.5 meter diameter Magellan telescopes.
-The snapshot was captured with telephoto lens across rugged terrain in the Chilean Atacama Desert, taken at a distance of about 9 miles from the observatory and about 240,000 miles from the lunar surface.
-Of course the first full moon of the lunar new year, known to some as the Full Snow Moon, will rise on February 24.
+<br />**Description for the image:**  What color is Pluto, really?
+It took some effort to figure out.
+Even given all of the images sent back to Earth when the robotic New Horizons spacecraft sped past Pluto in 2015, processing these multi-spectral frames to approximate what the human eye would see was challenging.
+The result featured here, released three years after the raw data was acquired by New Horizons, is the highest resolution true color image of Pluto ever taken.
+Visible in the image is the light-colored, heart-shaped, Tombaugh Regio, with the unexpectedly smooth Sputnik Planitia, made of frozen nitrogen, filling its western lobe.
+New Horizons found the dwarf planet to have a surprisingly complex surface composed of many regions having perceptibly different hues.
+In total, though, Pluto is mostly brown, with much of its muted color originating from small amounts of surface methane energized by ultraviolet light from the Sun.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/Full_Moon_Jan_24_Beletsky.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2401/PlutoTrueColor_NewHorizons_8000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).